-As noted previously, students must pass the standardized exam in order to pass the associated nursing course and continue progression within the nursing program.
-For each of these standardized exams, students are granted a maximum of two (2) attempts to achieve the minimum individual score required to achieve either a specified proficiency level or-in the case of Senior Comprehensive Nursing-predicted probability of passing the NCLEX-RN.
+For each of these standardized exams, students are granted a maximum of two (2) attempts to achieve the minimum individual score required to achieve either a specified proficiency level or-in the case of Adult Health III-predicted probability of passing the NCLEX-RN.
 The course syllabi provided to students at the beginning of each semester will specify the proficiency level necessary to successfully pass this exam.
+No more than two (2) attempts on a course's proctored assessment will be permitted under any circumstances.

-In order to become eligible to take the initial administration of the proctored standardized examination, students must pass at least one (1) practice assessment (included as part of the testing materials) at the level established for that course.
-Course instructors may require that the student attain this score within a specific amount of time prior to the initial administration of the proctored assessment.
-Students who do not attain the required score on the practice assessment within the specified timeframe forfeit their initial attempt.
+In order to become eligible to take the initial administration of the proctored standardized examination, course instructors may require that the student complete assignments and/or practice assessments in order to demonstrate sufficient exam preparation.
+Students who do not successfully complete these assignments (potentially within the specified timeframe) forfeit their initial attempt.
 A student who is unsuccessful on (or has forfeited) their first exam attempt must complete any remediation deemed necessary by the course instructor.
 Failure to successfully complete the required remediation or submit evidence of its completion will result in forfeiture of that second attempt.